Integral membrane protein: Integral monotopic proteins

+Extraction

+Many challenges facing the study of integral membrane proteins are attributed to the extraction of those proteins from the phospholipid bilayer.
+Since integral proteins span the width of the phospholipid bilayer, their extraction involves disrupting the phospholipids surrounding them, without causing any damage that would interrupt the function or structure of the proteins.
+Several successful methods are available for performing the extraction including the uses of "detergents, low ionic salt (salting out), shearing force, and rapid pressure change".

 Determination of protein structure

 The Protein Structure Initiative (PSI), funded by the U.S. National Institute of General Medical Sciences (NIGMS), part of the National Institutes of Health (NIH), has among its aim to determine three-dimensional protein structures and to develop techniques for use in structural biology, including for membrane proteins.
 Homology modeling can be used to construct an atomic-resolution model of the "target" integral protein from its amino acid sequence and an experimental three-dimensional structure of a related homologous protein.
 This procedure has been extensively used for ligand-G protein–coupled receptors (GPCR) and their complexes.

 Function

 IMPs include transporters, linkers, channels, receptors, enzymes, structural membrane-anchoring domains, proteins involved in accumulation and transduction of energy, and proteins responsible for cell adhesion.
 Classification of transporters can be found in Transporter Classification Database.

 As an example of the relationship between the IMP (in this case the bacterial phototrapping pigment, bacteriorhodopsin) and the membrane formed by the phospholipid bilayer is illustrated below.
 In this case the integral membrane protein spans the phospholipid bilayer seven times.
 The part of the protein that is embedded in the hydrophobic regions of the bilayer are alpha helical and composed of predominantly hydrophobic amino acids.
 The C terminal end of the protein is in the cytosol while the N terminal region is in the outside of the cell.
 A membrane that contains this particular protein is able to function in photosynthesis.